macenturalxl1/Kai/ui/README.md

 * `docker logs -f [container ID]` shows a log of the actions happening to the UI container.

 Once the process has finished, visit (http://localhost:80), where you will be able to see the UI.

+#### Connecting to a Kubernetes cluster

+## Available Scripts in UI Directory

+In the project directory, you can run:

 #### `npm start`